Public opinions and social trends, Great Britain: August 2025

 2. Important issues over time

-In the latest period (5 to 30 March 2025), the cost of living (87%) and the NHS (83%) remain the two most reported important issues facing the UK (Figure 1).
-The proportion of adults reporting the NHS as an important issue has generally remained stable since October 2022 (82%).
-The proportion of adults reporting the cost of living as an important issue gradually decreased to 87% in December 2023 and has remained relatively stable since.
+In the latest period (6 to 31 August 2025), the cost of living (87%) and the NHS (82%) continued to be the most commonly reported important issues facing the UK (Figure 1).
+The proportion of adults identifying the NHS as an important issue has remained broadly stable since October 2022 (82%).
+In contrast, the proportion reporting the cost of living as an important issue has gradually declined over the same period, from 93% in October 2022.

-Figure 1: The NHS, the cost of living, and the economy have been the most commonly reported important issues facing the UK since October 2022
+Figure 1: The cost of living, the NHS, and the economy have been the most commonly reported important issues facing the UK since October 2022

 Embed code